iterative/link-check/README.md

 The maximum amount of requests allowed on each hostname at one time.
 Defaults to 1.

+### userAgent: string

+When specified, will use this string as the `user-agent` header in link check requests.

+Defaults to `Mozilla/5.0 (compatible; Iterative/link-check; +https://github.com/iterative/link-check)`

 ### linkOptions: Map<string, options>

 This object determines settings that will be applied for each hostname.
 The keys